permoK/javaSockets/README.md

 #### This Repository focuses on Sockets in Java
-- First we will create a Client socket `EchoClient.java`
+- First we will create a TCP
-- Second, the Server socket `EchoServer.java`
+- Second, the UDP
+- Third, we'll create the RMI(**Remote Method Invocation**)